Brazil’s COVID crisis is a warning to the whole world, scientists say

 “You need vaccines to get in the way of these things,” said William Hanage, a public health researcher at Harvard T.H.
 Chan School of Public Health, speaking of variants that might cause reinfections.
 “The immunity you get with your cemeteries running out of room, even that will not be enough to protect you.”

 That danger of new variants has not been lost on scientists around the world.
-Rochelle Walensky, director of the US Centres for Disease Control and Prevention, pleaded with Americans this week not to let their guards down.
+Rochelle Walensky, director of the U.S. Centers for Disease Control and Prevention, pleaded with Americans this week not to let their guards down.
 “Please hear me clearly,” she said.
 “At this level of cases with variants spreading, we stand to completely lose the hard-earned ground we’ve gained.”

 Brazilians hoped they had seen the worst of the outbreak last year.
 Manaus, capital of the northern state of Amazonas, was hit so hard in April and May that scientists wondered if the city might have reached herd immunity.